Why Choose an Administrative Assistant Degree?

 Santa Ana College offers a BA in administrative assisting.
 The program is one of few BA programs in this field and teaches things like computer training, job searching and administrative office management.

-American River College offers an A.A. in administrative assisting and office administration.
-These programs require at least 12 courses to be completed at the college for graduation.
+American River College offers A.A. degrees in Administrative Professional and Virtual Administrative Professional.
+These programs require 15-16 courses to be completed at the college for graduation.

 Minnesota West Community and Technical College is located in Granite Falls, Minnesota, and has a 60-credit-hour program to help students become an administrative assistant.
 The program places an emphasis on office management, word processing, business communications and data entry.